Abbasalubeid/NetworkProgramming/SpringQuizGame/README.md

-This lab was about reimplementing the [TomcatQuizGame](https://github.com/Abbasalubeid/NetworkProgramming/tree/main/TomcatQuizGame) using Spring Boot and Spring MVC to explore a Spring-centric architecture.
+Reimplemented [TomcatQuizGame](https://github.com/Abbasalubeid/NetworkProgramming/tree/main/TomcatQuizGame) using Spring Boot and Spring MVC to explore a Spring-centric architecture.
 The application retains most of the original functionality with the addition of an email feature that uses JavaMail to send quiz results to users.

 ## Project Structure